Dental Crowns – Bend, OR

 How are Restorations Placed?

-Dental crowns and fixed bridges are both placed over the course of two appointments in our office.
+Dental crowns and fixed bridges are both placed over the course of two appointments in our dental office.
 During the initial visit, we begin by numbing the area to be treated.
 Then, we remove damaged tooth structures and prepare teeth.
 Once your smile is prepared, we capture bite impressions that will be used by our dental lab to craft your custom crown or bridge.
 Next, we place a temporary crown or bridge to protected your prepared teeth.
-When you return to our office for your second appointment, we’ll remove the temporary restoration and place the custom dental crown or fixed bridge.
+When you return to our dental office for your second appointment, we’ll remove the temporary restoration and place the custom dental crown or a fixed bridge.
 Finally, we cement the restoration in place, fully renewing your smile.

 How do I Care for my Dental Crown or Fixed Bridge?

 For the most part, you will be able to continue brushing twice a day and flossing daily as usual.
 In some cases, we may recommend you switch to different oral hygiene products to maximize your at-home care.
-It’s important to use minimally abrasive toothpastes and soft bristled tooth brushes to avoid unnecessary wear.
+It’s important to use minimally abrasive toothpastes and soft bristled toothbrushes to avoid unnecessary wear.
 Patients with fixed bridges may need to use specialized traditional or water flossers to clean beneath the replacement tooth.
 It’s also essential that you visit our team at least two times every year for regular, preventive dental care.
 We’ll examine these restorations during your checkups, and in many cases, we can make repairs that extend the life of your restoration.